kuhchung/kuhchung.github.io/pages/Running-the-Moga-Business.md

 >
 > If you're just in your room making hunt supplies, putting on full Chainmail can be a big help.

-## The Moga Mogul Empire
+## The Moga Mogul Empire (SCATTERFISH!!)

 At about this point, you should have some farms upgraded all the way (10 days) and probably 2 boats with access to Moga Shallows, as well as some Commodities under your belt to trade.
 Here is what I do:

 - Set the Argosy Captain to visit only the farming location for the shortest journey until you get the discount(s) you want.
 - When Fish Finder is on discount, trade all my common commodities to stockpile them!
 Even better if something of ours sells for extra value.
 - Plant Stormsender Seeds with Dung.
 - Send your boats to Moga Shallows and use Fish Finder.
+Scatterfish time, baby!

 <p float="left">
 <img src="images/de-wa-come-back-soon.png" width="48%">